 GSPRO File

 The GSPRO file is the second primary output from the S2S-Tool and is also an input to the SMOKE modeling system.
 Also known as the speciation profile file, a GSPRO contains the factors that are used to separate aggregated pollutant emissions (e.g., VOC) into emissions of model species required by an AQM (e.g., ETOH, ACET for ethanol and acetone in CB6).
-Unlike the GSCNV, which only applies to gaseous profiles, a GSPRO is relevant for multiple profile types within SPECIATE: GAS, PM, PM-AE6, and PM-CR1.
+Unlike the GSCNV, which only applies to gaseous profiles, a GSPRO is relevant for multiple profile types within SPECIATE: GAS, PM, PM-AE6, PM-CR1, and PM-CR2.

 A GSPRO file begins with comment lines and contains metadata on the S2S-Tool runtime specifications that were used to generate the file.
 Following the comment lines, a row is generated for each non-zero model species within a SPECIATE profile.
 These rows each consist of six columns: the SPECIATE profile code, the speciated pollutant, the model species, a mass-based split factor (mass-based fraction of the model species in the profile), the effective molecular weight of the model species (“divisor”), and the mass fraction.
 In all cases, the split factor and mass fraction are equivalent.